 Make a checklist for any tasks you do regularly at work or home.

-Keep a small notepad or sticky notes in your desk, purse, nightstand, car or anywhere you might have a flash of inspiration you’ll wish later you had captured.
+Keep a small notepad or sticky notes in your desk, purse, nightstand, car, or anywhere you might have a flash of inspiration.

 If you’d like to give mind mapping a try, download the free version of the mind mapping tool Mindomo.

-Even if you are new to mind mapping, you’ll find it intuitive to use.
+Even if you are new to mind mapping, you’ll find it easy and intuitive to use.

 Paying attention may be the most powerful, but overlooked, way to improve your memory.

 Why?
-Because you can’t remember what you never processed in the first place.
+Because you can’t remember what you never process in the first place.